HomeTriviaFood & CultureMochi

 ✓ TRUE

-Mochi ice cream was created in the 1990s by a Japanese-American woman in California who wanted to combine traditional mochi with Western ice cream.
+Mochi ice cream was created in the 1990s by Japanese-American Frances Hashimoto in California, who combined traditional mochi with ice cream.

 More in Food & Culture